Posted September 2016 by NZCU Baywide

 What is a credit score, and how will it affect my personal loan application?

-Applying for a loan should be an exciting time for any New Zealander.
+Applying for a loan should be a stress-free process.

 Unfortunately, this isn’t always the case.

-How so?
-Your credit score can negatively affect not just your chances of landing a loan, but the amount you receive and the interest rate you pay as well.
+Your credit score could negatively affect your chances of landing a loan, as well as the amount you receive and the interest rate you pay.
 That’s potentially hundreds if not thousands of dollars in extra interest coming out of your back pocket.

 Maybe you were planning on using this cash to expand or renovate your home?
 Perhaps even purchase a car?
-There’s no denying a personal loan offers you the financial freedom to realise your dreams, but these can quickly be cut short by a nasty credit score surprise.
+A personal loan offers you the financial freedom to realise your dreams, but they can be cut short by a nasty credit score surprise.

 The good news is, you’re not alone!

-In fact, recent studies show that 92% of New Zealanders don’t know their credit score, some 72% don’t know what a credit score is, and only 13% have ever ordered their full credit file.
-This kind of uncertainty can have a long-lasting impact, adding yet more unnecessary financial stress to your daily life.
+Recent studies show that 92% of New Zealanders don’t know their credit score, some 72% don’t know what a credit score is, and only 13% have ever ordered their full credit file.

 So where to from here?